zoraviel/CSS-and-GitHub-intro/assignment/README.md

 * Color 3: The background color of both `aside` and `body`.
 Same color for both.
 * Color 4: The background color of `figure`.

-After you save and reload in the browser, you might decide your palette needs some changes — especially if the colors hurt your eyes!
+After you save and reload in the browser, you might decide your palette needs some changes &mdash; especially if the colors hurt your eyes!
 Feel free to change your four colors as you save and view the results in your browser.
 But do use *exactly four different colors* as listed above.

+In other words, you can change your palette &mdash; but you must use ONLY and EXACTLY four (4) colors for the four purposes listed above.

 Note that the `body` and `article` selectors are already in the stylesheet.
 Edit or add to the existing declarations. **Do not add another `body` or `article` rule!** (Not sure what a *rule* is?
 Or a *declaration*?
 They are explained in chapter 11.)